chitkoko7214084/chitkoko7214084/README.md

 ##  About

-I'm a software engineer who builds practical solutions for real businesses — from live web platforms to embedded systems running in cars.
+I'm a software engineer who builds practical solutions for real businesses from live web platforms to embedded systems.
 I work across the stack, from frontend interfaces to backend infrastructure to hardware.

 <br>